LINWEN607/congregate/README.md

 **N.B.** Instead of exporting an environment variable within your shell session, you can also add `CONGREGATE_PATH` to `bash_profile` or an `init.d` script.
 This is a bit more of a permanent solution than just exporting the variable within the session.

 ### Usage
+Make sure to check out our [user guide](using-congregate.md) if you're just getting started to learn the basics.

 ``` text
 Usage: